|Home > Resources > IT > Campus E-mail PolicyRockford University E-mail Policy

 Further, users receiving Broadcast Messages should NOT use the ‘Reply to All’ button to respond to a Broadcast Message.

 - to initiate a discussion or conversation;

 - as the proper venue for political appeals, editorializing, or partisan (including issue-partisan) lobbying; or

-- for personal financial gain in connection with outside (non-College) consulting, business or employment, except as authorized and approved by the College administration.
+- for personal financial gain in connection with outside (non-University) consulting, business or employment, except as authorized and approved by the University administration.

 Improper use of broadcast messages will result in the consequences below.
 Users found in violation of this broadcast policy will be subject to discipline, which may include the following.

 - First offense: A reminder of appropriate use by the Director of Information Technology;